bnb-chain/BEPs/BEP18.md

 2. Interruption during state sync (node process get killed because of reboot computer or user impatience) would make already synced data in vain (because the current full node doesn't persist synced part on disk).
 Worsely it mistakenly writes a lock file prevents user state sync again. <br> <br> In this enhancement, we want support break-resume downloading and keep the consistent status for arbitrarily restart.

-3. Users cannot control which height they can sync from.
-The current implementation only allows user sync latest sync-able height. <br> <br> In this enhancement, we want make syncing from historical sync-able height possible.
-The user either specify a height to sync in the config file or follow the latest sync-able height.

 ## 5. Specification

 State sync will download **manifest** and **snapshot chunks** from other peers.